marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ### Create VM instance

-In the Navigation Menu (top left) navigate to Compute Engine > VM instances > click CREATE INSTANCE (top middel)
+In the Navigation Menu (top left) navigate to
+- Compute Engine
+- VM instances
+- click CREATE INSTANCE (top middel)

 ### Configure the VM instance

-Name: choose a descriptive name for your VM
+**Name**: choose a descriptive name for your VM

-Region/Zone: Select a region based on your location or target audience (affects latency).
+**Region/Zone**: Select a region based on your location or target audience (affects latency).
 Choose a zone within the region for redundancy (availability).

-Machine configuration
+**Machine configuration**:
 - select E2
 - select e2-standard-32gb (16gb to save costs)
 - Available policies (optional):
 - GCP offers Spot VMs for lower costs.
 However, these VMs can be interrupted if needed by GCP, but 60-90% discount

-Boot disk: Operating system: select Ubuntu 20.04.
+**Boot disk**: Operating system: select Ubuntu 20.04.
 Optional: Boot disk type: select Standard persistent disk to save costs.
 Size (GB): 500 GB and resize upwars later if needed.
 Downgrading size is not possible.

-Firewall: activate allow HTTP traffic (needed for Jupyter notebook on local browser)
+**Firewall**: activate allow HTTP traffic (needed for Jupyter notebook on local browser)

 Click CREATE